yshui/runa-adventure/src/variance-p1.md

 You probably should avoid putting lifetime parameters on traits
 ===============================================================

-Having a lifetime parameter attached to a trait makes the trait so much harder to work with - I only realized after a lot of hardship fighting with the borrow checker.
+Having a lifetime parameter attached to a trait makes it much easier to accidentally create an unusable trait - I only realized after a lot of hardship fighting with the borrow checker.

 Here is an example I encountered recently.